-Thomas Thompson (1813–1891) was an American painter known for his landscape and genre paintings.
-Born in Boston, Massachusetts, he initially pursued a business career.
-Still, he later turned to art, studying at the Lowell Institute and under the tutelage of the renowned artist Alvan Fisher.
+Thomas Thompson (1813-1891) was an American artist associated with landscape and genre painting.
+He was born in Boston, Massachusetts, but first ran a business career.
+He later passed through art, studying at the Lowell Institute and with the great painter Alvan Fisher.

 Thomas Thompson Quotes